-6 healthy family Christmas activities
+6 healthy and festive family activities

 Here’s some ideas to stop you throwing all your healthy habits out with the wrapping this christmas

 All you need is some fresh seasonal fruit (all those delicious summery colours!), a Styrofoam cone (which you can get at any craft shop like Spotlight or Lincraft), some toothpicks, and you’re ready to go!
 It’s a fun family activity the kids will love – and it can double as a lovely table centrepiece.

 Air pop or cook some popcorn kernels on the stove, then string with cranberries or cherries with a needle and thread – beautiful and yummy!

 3. Play backyard cricket